 Although Mike was interested in buying Sionna, she needed a lot of work, something which our Oyster Refit team was ready to advise on with realistic timeframes.

 Our frank explanations were much appreciated by Mike, who said in his Oyster Yachts review: “When I settled with Jamie on Tara, Hamish [Burgess Simpson, Oyster Project Manager] stepped in with that gnarly, gritty, ‘spades a spade’ talk to walk me through the work that she needed to bring her back to standard and shine.
 I knew then what was ahead.
-This, with Mark who was clearly a doer and not a man to over-promise, plus meeting some of his trades team, gave me confidence to press the go button.”
+This, with Mark who was clearly a doer and not a man to over-promise, plus meeting some of his trades team, gave me the confidence to press the go button.”

 Often, there are specific draws that lead our owners to start their Oyster story, such as our best-in-class luxury sailboats or renowned owner events.
 Although Mike was a fan of every aspect of Oyster, what encouraged him the most was the solid support network we offer.